rc1/Bowie/README.md

 Starting A Bowie Collection
 ---------------------------

 Enter the bowie directory and run `bowie startall`.
-This start all applications.
+This starts all applications.
 It will also periodically check for updates to any new application.
 This, for example, maybe set as as cron job for `@reboot`.

 Stopping A Bowie Collection
 ---------------------------

 Enter the bowie directory and run `bowie stopall`.
 This will stop all applications.
 It will also stop periodically checking of updated applications.
+This, for example, maybe used to temporarly halt a machine from autoupdating or restarting application so it becomes a development/test machine until next reboot or until `bowie startall` is ran again.

 Bowie Apps
 ==========

-Bowie apps are the apps which are run in collections.
+Bowie apps are the apps which are run within collections.
 They can be published to the bowie repository.
-They will be created and publish on the development machines.
+They will be created and published on, likely, a single development machines.

 Enter into the application/project working directory and run `bowie init --app`.
 This will create a `bowie.app.json`